Photo from Unsplash

 Morning

-Are you asking the reason for this, believer?
+Are you asking why, believer?

 Evening